omarreis/LangTool/README.md

 # LangTool
-LangTool is a language editor for Delphi Firemonkey.
-It helps with app localization.
+LangTool is a language editor for Delphi Firemonkey, to help with app localization.
 The program manages LNG ( language files ) to be used with component TLang.
-This app offers some features not found in the original TLang IDE editor.
+This app offers some features not found in the original TLang IDE Language Designer.

-LangTool can installed on the Delphi IDE or run as a desktop app.
+LangTool can installed on the Delphi IDE as a design time package or run as a desktop app.
 Tested on Windows 10.

 Compiled with Delphi 10.3.3